aws/aws-dotnet-deploy/site/content/docs/cicd/recipes/Scheduled Task on Amazon Elastic Container Service (ECS) using AWS Fargate.md

     * ID: ECSEnvironmentVariables
     * Description: Configure environment properties for your application.
     * Type: KeyValue
+* **Environment Architecture**
+    * ID: EnvironmentArchitecture
+    * Description: The CPU architecture of the environment to create.
+    * Type: String
 * **Docker Build Args**
     * ID: DockerBuildArgs
     * Description: The list of additional options to append to the `docker build` command.